Laos PEO & Employer of Record Services

 Global PEO Services hires the employees on your behalf, legally contracting them through our subsidiary in accordance with Laos labor laws.
 As a result, the burden of compliance is on us and the employees can begin work for your company in a matter of days.
 PEOs/EORs provide you with a streamlined option for hiring employees, testing markets, and responding to growing business needs in Laos.
 With Global PEO Services, you get control without taking on legal entity liabilities, contractor risks, or sacrificing on talent or speed to market.

-Laos, a landlocked country in the peninsula of Mainland Southeast Asia, is one of the growing and resilient economies in the world.
+Laos, a landlocked country in the peninsula of Mainland Southeast Asia, is one of the fastest growing and resilient economies in the world.
 Its impressive annual growth of 8% during the last decade is expected to continue in the future.
-Foreign trade is critical to the economy of Laos as the combined value of imports and exports equals 79% of GDP.
+Foreign trade is critical to the economy of Laos, as the combined value of imports and exports equals 76% of GDP.
 The process of economic liberalization of Laos that began in 1986 has enabled the country to bring in transparency to its trade regime, and integrate the economy with global trade and investment.

-Government: One-party Communist Republic
+One-party Communist Republic

 An employment contract in Laos between the employer and employee needs to be in writing.
 The contract can be for a fixed or unspecified (indefinite) period.
-A fixed term contract and its extensions longer than 3 years turn it into an indefinite employment contract.
+A fixed-term contract and its extensions longer than 3 years turn it into an indefinite employment contract.